crusoecloud/crusoe-mlops-code-assistant/frontend/README.md

-Run with
+You can test the website by running the docker locally with the following commands:
 ```bash
 docker build -t novacode-front .
 docker run -d --name novacode -p 8080:80 novacode-front
 ```
-Website should be visible at `http://localhost:8080`
+The website will be available at `http://localhost:8080`.